 Sew with the gathers facing up.
 You will be stitching between the two rows of gathering stitches.

 Once you’re done, use your seam ripper to cut the bobbin threads of the gathering stitches in the center of the section, then pull on the bobbin tails to remove the gathering stitches.
-Then pull away the thread that’s visible on the right side of the skirt.

 The picture below shows the bobbin threads of gathering stitches that have been cut at center front.
+This makes it so easy to remove those gathering stitches!
+Then just pull away the thread that’s visible on the right side of the skirt.

-Finish the seam and iron
+Finish the waist seam and iron

 Top stitch along the bodice (optional)